frederic-perez/AmE-dictionary/data/dictionary.md

 __BB__ _n_ :three: A small pellet fired from an air rifle or BB gun.
 (BBs) _He tilted more BBs into the tine holes of his game._ _His eyes came together like BBs, then refocused on my face._
 __be (someone's) huckleberry__ _idiom_ (dated) To be well or perfectly suited to someone's job, need, or purpose.
 __be a roaring success__ _idiom_ To be extremely or triumphantly successful.
+__be as good as gone__ _idiom_ To be very nearly, inevitably, or for all intents and purposes lost, departed, defunct, or deceased.
 __be at your wits' end__ _idiom_ To be worried about something and not know what you should do next.
 __be cleaned out__ _idiom_ To be emptied or devoid of money, food, resources, etc.
 __be dismissed__ :es: retirarse (por ejemplo de la mesa)